-This project was a big one and extra special, its costs were beyond the scope of art heart sales and instead became a family affair.
-Jenni Ward and her family pulled fundraising efforts together to help out a friend of Jenni’s in the remote village of Bassin Bleu Haiti.
+This project was a big one and extra special, its costs were beyond the scope of Art Heart sales and instead became a family affair.
+Jenni Ward and her family pulled fundraising efforts together to help out Colin Augusnor (aka: Baba) a friend of Jenni’s in the remote village of Bassin Bleu Haiti.
 Our friend Baba and the community of Bassin Bleu wanted help raising funds to start a sustainable goat livestock program for the residents.
 Baba organized a committee to oversee the project and a group of 60 people who were interested in raising goats to provide milk and meat for their families.
 Each goat owner was given training and inoculations for the goats and in turn were expected to pay forward the first baby goat to the next recipient in the community.
-This process will help create a sustainable income for families and eventually relief of foreign aid.
-Thanks to all of the support, Jenni and her family received, we were able to provide Baba enough money for all 60 goats and extra money to donate to the school for much needed supplies.
+This process will help create a sustainable income for families and eventually relief from foreign aid.
+Thanks to all of the support, we were able to provide Baba enough money for all 60 goats and extra money to donate to the school for much needed supplies.
 Art heart sales were able to pitch in and provide a fun art class for all the students of the school to create name tags for their new goats!